-A classic tuna salad recipe is one of my go-to easy lunches during the warmer summer months.
+A classic tuna salad recipe is one of my go-to easy lunches.
 Flaky tuna is mixed with crisp celery, onions, dill pickles, and a creamy mayo dressing.
-Perfect for tuna salad sandwiches or creamy tuna melts with some coleslaw on the side!

 How to Make Tuna Salad